 Many area residents enjoy a rural lifestyle that includes frequent recreational use of the abundant natural resources of the area.
 A high percentage of the households enjoy hunting, fishing, and boating in area wetlands, rivers and lakes.
+Refuge lands were not generally available for general public use prior to government acquisition, however, they were fished and hunted upon by friends and relatives of the landowners, and some were under commercial hunting and fishing leases.
 Many nearby residents also participate in other forms of nonconsumptive outdoor recreation, such as biking, hiking, camping, birdwatching, canoeing, and other outdoor sports.

-Economic impacts of refuge fishing on local communities are calculated from average expenditures in the "1995 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation".
+Economic impacts of refuge fishing and hunting programs on local communities are calculated from average expenditures in the "1995 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation".
 In 1995, 42 million U.S. residents 16 years old and older hunted and/or fished.
 More specifically, 37 million fished and 14.5 million hunted.
 Those who both fished and hunted account for the 9.5 million overage.
 Nationwide expenditures by sportsmen totaled \$42 billion.
 Trip-related expenditures for food, lodging, and transportation were \$16 billion or 37 percent of all fishing and hunting expenditures; equipment expenditures amounted to \$19 billion, or 46 percent of the total; other expenditures such as those for magazines, membership dues, contributions, land leasing, ownership, licenses, stamps, tags, and permits accounted for \$6.9 billion, or 16 percent of all expenditures.
 Overall, anglers spent an average of \$41 per day.
-For each day of hunting, big game hunters averaged spending \$40, small game hunters \$20, and migratory bird hunters \$33.
+For each day of hunting, big game hunters averaged spending \$40, small game hunters \$20, and migratory bird hunters

-Applying these national averages to projected visitation at Mandalay NWR results in the following: 500 fishermen are expected to spend \$20,500 annually in pursuit of their sport while on the refuge.
+Applying these national averages to projected visitation at Tallahatchie NWR results in the following: 500 fishermen are expected to spend \$20,500 annually in pursuit of their sport on the refuge.